 At Jubilee Scotland we campaign for the cancellation of unjust debt worldwide.
 This year we have been focusing at one of the main causes of rising debt here at home and abroad, one that has long been criticised yet little has been done about.
 Public Private Partnerships (PPPs) are long-term contracts where the private sector designs, builds, finances and operates an infrastructure project.
 This scheme in its various forms over the years has left local authorities across Scotland paying much more than needed for public projects and in some cases putting people at risk.
 Long contracts with high interest rates and poor building standards have left Scotland with flawed or unfinished buildings, the taxpayers sometimes paying double what they’re actually worth.
 It has created unjust debt problems and added unnecessary financial pressure on local services across the public sector.

 The Oxgangs School catastrophe put PPPs on the map for a lot of people in Scotland.
 After the wall collapse 17 schools across Edinburgh that were built under the same PPP, ‘Edinburgh Schools Partnership’ were forced to close and undergo inspection and repairs.
 2 years later, after the partnership told the council that all problems had been fixed, it was found that there was still issues with many of the buildings, forcing the council to undertake emergency repairs of their own.
 Because of the nature of these PPPs, the parties responsible are usually protected through corporate confidentiality contracts, but it’s the council that take all the blame for schools they were promised were built properly.
+The cloud operations security is the one you can rely on when it comes to safety of data.

 Private Profit over public safety